 The Rabbit Doe is polyestrus (having no regular estrus cycle).
 She is a induced ‘Ovulator’ and does not have periods.
 Most animals have a regular heat cycle.
 The female rabbit or doe, however, does not.
 They have what is called an oestrus cycle and ovulation is stimulated by mating.
 This is a cycle with regular periods of heat during which ovulation will occur spontaneously.

 During a breeding attempt, a doe in oestrus, should assume a characteristic pose, called lordosis, which is the back arched downwards and the hindquarters raised.
-A doe in dioestrus, or not willing to breed, tends to crouch in a corner of the cage, climb the corner or show aggression towards the buck.
+A doe in dioestrus, or not willing to breed, tends to crouch in a corner of the cage, lays out flat, climbs the corner or show aggression towards the buck.